labeginit/smartHome/README.md

 ```
 ### Broadcasting
 Once a user uses the Endpoint **/changeDeviceStatus**, a message will be broadcasted to each client.
+And if the request fails, then a broadcast message wont be sent out.
 #### Curtain changed example
 ```json
 {"device":"curtain", "operation":"success", "option":"true"}